ByzanceParis/ChanelRFIDPlugin/README.md

 - Ensure Bluetooth is enabled on the device
 - Some methods may require user permissions
-- Performance and reliability depend on the specific Byzance RFID reader model
+- Performance and reliability depend on the specific Channel RFID reader model